pidge1014/SRD20.Path.V.1.5/Base Classes/Scout.md

 Scouts can apply this extra damage to ranged attacks made while skirmishing, but only if the target is within 30 feet.
 This distance increases by 10 feet for every dice added.
 A scout loses this ability when wearing medium or heavy armor or when carrying a medium or heavy load.

-**Trapfinding (Ex)**: A scout can use the Search skill to locate traps with a DC higher than 20, and she can use Disable Device to bypass a trap or disarm magic traps.
-See the rogue class feature
+**Trapfinding (Ex)**: A scout can use the Knowledge:Local skill to locate traps with a DC higher than 20, and she can use Disable Device to bypass a trap or disarm magic traps.

 **Battle Fortitude** (Ex): At 2nd level, and every 8 levels thereafter, a scout gains a +1 competence bonus on Fortitude saves and initiative checks.
 A scout loses this bonus when wearing medium or heavy armor or when carrying a medium or heavy load.